 The mission of the Alumni Association is to facilitate continued leadership and professional development opportunities and build a network of alumni to address challenges facing agricultural, environmental, and human sciences.

 Click here to read the alumni association’s by-laws.

-Inaugural LEAD21 Alumni Association Annual Meeting
+LEAD21 Alumni Association Annual Meeting

 Alumni Association Board Members

 Melissa Mason, Alcorn State University

 Development Committee Chair:

 Grand Challenge Committee Chair:

 LEAD21 Alumni Listserv